gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Eventually, additional logic from the scripts could be added to `teleport-updater`, such that `teleport-updater` can configure teleport.

-Moving additional logic into the upgrader is out-of-scope for this proposal.
+Moving additional logic into the updater is out-of-scope for this proposal.

 To create pre-baked VM or container images that reduce the complexity of the cluster joining operation, two workflows are permitted:
 - Install the `teleport-updater` package and defer `teleport-updater enable`, Teleport configuration, and `systemctl enable teleport` to cloud-init scripts.